 Auburn has chosen Identity Finder to enable University employees to comply with the University mandates of protecting Prohibited and Restricted data from unwanted disclosure.
 The goal of deploying Identity Finder is for Auburn to be the first to find this risky data and to be sure it is properly protected so Auburn can avoid any negative reputational consequences because of a breach of protected data.

 Identity Finder scans your laptop and/or desktop files for personally identifiable information (PII) such as social security numbers and credit card numbers, and provides you or your IT support team with a report that allows you to delete PII that is unneeded.

 Information security is critical to the life of the University.
-Each day the number of cyber threats against institutions of higher education is increasing.
-It is time that every employee learns more about these threats and how to secure your data, your computer, yourself, and the university network.
+Every day, the number of cyber threats against institutions of higher education increases.
+Every employee is responsible for learning more about these threats and how to secure your data, your computer, yourself, and the university network.

 To access the training, log into AU Access and select the Employee Services tab.
-Next, click the "SANS Securing the Human" icon.
+Next, click the icon.
 You will be directed to the library of training videos that contains the required modules.
 To view the videos, select a module and click the icon.
 The videos may be viewed in any order.
-Typically within 24-hours after you have completed all 23 modules, you will receive an email confirmation from AU SECURE <firstname.lastname@example.org> along with a certification of completion (see the link at the bottom of the email from AU SECURE).
+Typically within 24-hours after you have completed the modules, you will receive an email confirmation from <firstname.lastname@example.org> along with a certification of completion.

-Questions related to access should be emailed directly to AUSECURE@auburn.edu.
+Questions related to access should be emailed to email@example.com.